notsanidhyak/SurfGuard-Chrome/README.md

 <br>

 - Take a look at the Existing [issues](https://github.com/notsanidhyak/SurfGuard-Chrome/issues) or create your own issues!
-- Wait for the Issue to be assigned to you.
+- Wait for the issue to be assigned to you.
 - Fork the repository.
 - Clone your forked copy of the project.
 <br>